Adaptive Computation of Elliptic Eigenvalue Topology Optimization with a Phase-Field Approach: Numerical example

-The three variables $\phi$, $\mu$ and $\beta$ are calculated in an alternating way.
-For $n=0,1,\ldots,N-1$ with $N$ specified in Table \ref{tab:hyper} below for each example, we denote by $\phi_n$, $\mu_n$, $\beta_n$ and $(\lambda_{i,n}, w_{i,n})$ ($i=1,2,3$) the approximations at the $n$-th optimization iteration over a fixed mesh by Algorithm \ref{alg_afem_eigenvalue}.
-Our numerical scheme in \textsf{SOLVE} produces the eigenpair $(\lambda_{i,n}, w_{i,n})$ first and then $\phi_{n+1}$, $\mu_{n+1}$, $\beta_n$ successively.
+The three variables $\phi$, $\mu$ and $\beta$ are calculated in an alternating manner.
+For $n=0,1,\ldots,N-1$ where $N$ is specified in Table \ref{tab:hyper} below for each example, we denote by $\phi_n$, $\mu_n$, $\beta_n$ and $(\lambda_{i,n}, w_{i,n})$ ($i=1,2,3$) the approximations at the $n$-th optimization iteration over a fixed mesh generated by Algorithm \ref{alg_afem_eigenvalue}.
+Our numerical scheme in \textsf{SOLVE} first produces the eigenpair $(\lambda_{i,n}, w_{i,n})$, followed by $\phi_{n+1}$, $\mu_{n+1}$ and $\beta_n$ in succession.
 As mentioned above, the computation of the minimizing phase-field function depends on the first-order necessary condition.
-To deal with it, we introduce the following gradient flow
+To address this, we introduce the following gradient flow for $\phi=\phi(t,\bm{x})$